-The Arts in Context concentration allows students to combine Visual Studies courses with courses in a liberal arts discipline of their choice.
-For example, a student can focus on arts criticism by taking courses in Visual Studies and Writing.
+Students interested in visual studies can also choose the Arts in Context concentration (BA, The Arts), in which they combine visual studies courses with courses in a liberal arts discipline of their choice.
+For example, a student can focus on arts criticism by taking courses in visual studies and writing.
 Other majors such as Psychology or Urban Studies can also provide wider contexts for visual art studies.
-Arts in Context students should follow the minor requirements for Visual Studies below, or an alternate plan of study approved by the Visual Studies coordinator.
+Arts in Context students should follow the minor requirements for Visual Studies above, or an alternate plan of study approved by the Visual Studies coordinator.

-Students pursuing a Bachelor of Arts or Bachelor of Science in Liberal Arts can pursue deeper study in this subject area through the self-designed major.
+Students pursuing a Bachelor of Arts or Bachelor of Science in Liberal Arts can pursue deeper study in this subject area as part of their broad study of liberal arts through the self-designed major.
 To explore this option, contact an academic advisor or read more about the self-designed major at Lang.

 View Visual Studies Courses